 We might smirk at the ancients, but we have a very similar problem today.
 It flows from a philosophy called relativism, but winds up with much the same result.
 You might believe in Jesus, I believe in Buddha, and our neighbor reveres Allah.
 Your God is true for you, his is for him, mine for me.

 Bur really, everything but the term “Trinity” is right there in the Scriptures.
 In Sunday’s reading from Romans 8, Paul speaks of the Father, Christ Jesus, and the Holy Spirit all in the same few verses, distinct and yet one.
 In John’s Gospel, Jesus dialogues with his Father in prayer, showing their distinction, yet boldly proclaims “The Father and I are One.”
-Jesus, in this Sunday’s Gospel, sends forth the disciples to baptize people in the Name of the Father, and of the Son, and of the Holy Spirit.”
+Jesus, in the conclusion of Matthew’s Gospel, sends forth the disciples to baptize people in the Name of the Father, and of the Son, and of the Holy Spirit” [Mat 28].
 Note he does not say in the “names” but in the “name”, showing the unity of these persons.
 And baptizing in this triune name demonstrates their equality as well, for what sense would it make to baptize in the name of three, one of whom is God and the other two of whom are not?

 But this feast of the Most Holy Trinity does not just celebrate the nature, grandeur, and beauty of God.
 It also recalls that we have been baptized or plunged into this energizing reality of divine love.
 God has drawn us in to share in the dynamism of his own inner life.
 He has not called us servants, but friends.
 It is not just the Holy Spirit who indwells our souls, but the entire Trinity who has made each of us a dwelling place.
 The three divine persons are loving each of us in us and want to love others through us.